 You'll be prompted to create a passcode or a long passcode on your iPhone during the setup process, which you then enter on the Watch.
 You can also opt to unlock your iPhone when you unlock the Watch, if you wish.

-At this point you can also set up Apple Pay too, but check out our dedicated guide to the service for more information.
+At this point, you can also set up payment, too, but check out our dedicated guide to Apple Pay for more information.

 Installing Apple Watch apps

-Native apps have now arrived 0n the Apple Watch, but the majority are still extensions of apps on your handset.
+Standalone apps are one of the handiest features of the Apple Watch, but the majority are still extensions of apps on your handset.
 During setup, you'll get the chance to install all available Apple Watch extensions, and have new ones added automatically.

 Essential reading: 50 brilliant Apple Watch apps tested